-    - Do not take over the counter medications such as aspirin, antihistamines, ibuprofen, tylenol, nasal sprays, cough medicine, allergy medications, analgesics, herbs, food supplements, or amino acids the day of the session.
+- Do not take over the counter medications such as aspirin, antihistamines, ibuprofen, tylenol, nasal sprays, cough medicine, allergy medications, analgesics, herbs, food supplements, or amino acids the night before or the day of the session.

 - Plan to spend two hours with Dr. Lemare-Calaba for your brain mapping session.

 - An EEG cap will be put on your head.
 Water-soluable EEG gel will be squirted into each electrode with a syringe and worked into your scalp.
 This feels “pokey” but should not be painful.

 - Dr. Lemare-Calaba takes readings of your autonomic nervous system at the same time as she gathers brainwave data.
 A breathing sensor will go around your chest, and sensors will be put on your wrists and fingers.

 - Your hair will be somewhat sticky from the EEG gel so bring a comb or brush.